 By maintaining safe distances, scanning the road, and communicating with other drivers, you can significantly reduce the risks of an accident.

 It's important to remember that defensive driving is a skill that can always be improved.
-Consider taking a defensive driving course to develop these skills further and better understand handling real-world road scenarios.
+Consider taking a defensive driving training course to develop these skills further and better understand handling real-world road scenarios.

-You can enroll in online defensive driving courses offered by the Canada Safety Training Centre to learn more about the techniques, benefits, examples, and ultimately utilize them for a safer driving experience
+You can enroll in online defensive driving courses offered by the Canada Safety Training Centre to learn more about the techniques, benefits, examples, and ultimately utilize them for a safer driving experience.

 Whether you're a new driver or someone with years of experience, incorporating the Smith System into your daily driving habits will help keep you and others safe.